Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 From the towering cliffs of Todra to the winding roads and surreal rock formations of Dades, both gorges offer landscapes that captivate families of all ages.
 They are both the perfect mix of family-friendly adventure and relaxation.

-Whether you are coming from Marakesh, Ouarzazate or the Sahara desert, Todra and Dage Gorge are worth adding to your Morocco travel itinerary.
+Whether coming from Marrakech, Ouarzazate, or the Sahara desert, Todra and Dage Gorge are worth adding to your Morocco travel itinerary.

 You can also combine your visit with Ait Ben Haddou to break up the journey.